 These hard cider oven-baked BBQ ribs were dripping with flavor and fall off the bone pork goodness.
 Served up with a huge helping of my super cheesy crock pot mac and cheese and you will have a happy and full-bellied family.

-The base of the tangy oven baked BBQ ribs are two simple ingredients: Hard Cider and your favorite BBQ rub.
+Let's begin with the ribs.
 If your ribs have not had the back membrane removed, go ahead and pull that membrane off.
 Then grab your favorite BBQ rub.

 I place the ribs in a deep lasagna pan.
 Generously cover the ribs with the BBQ rub of your choosing.
 My colleague who lived in Kansas City for several years got me hooked on the Cowtown Squeal Hog Rub.
 I used about 3 tablespoons to cover all the ribs I made.